 A special needs planning "newbie" soars

-Meet Joan Tucker-White: a financial adviser from Connecticut who wants to develop a special needs planning niche.
+Meet Joan Tucker-White: a financial advisor from Connecticut who wants to develop a special needs planning niche.
 Find out how Voya Cares has armed her with the tools to succeed with this critical segment of clients.

 Don't procrastinate with special needs planning

-Meet Thomas Kalejta: a financial adviser in Pennsylvania, who was inspired by his own son's autism to want to help other families.
+Meet Thomas Kalejta: a financial advisor in Pennsylvania, who was inspired by his own son's autism to want to help other families.
 Find out how "hope isn't a strategy" when it comes to financial planning for families with special needs.

 Baking up a strategy for special needs families